martinjoiner/circa-maps/README.md

-# Circa Maps
+# Circa

-Generative design code to produce large map-like artworks.
-Database-backed for saving and efficient collision detection during generation by limiting run-time objects to a section of the map.
+Generative design project to produce large map-like artworks.
+Events will be written to assess conditions and trigger changes in the size, shape and placement of roads and properties to mimick the expansion of a real human-populated city.
+Parameters such as economic conditions will affect size and decedance of structures built on a property.
+Political factors such as public or private-sector dominance will affect variety of building.
+Land value will be determined by proximity to major routes and value of neighbouring properties.

 ![Photographed segment of a print by Ashley Thomas](/docs/Segment-of-AT-Print.jpg)